section-engineering-education/engineering-education/async.md

 <!-- this needs work -->
 Asynchronous programming is used a lot for IO, this is because there are many times where you have to wait for something to happen (like reading from a socket) during which no progress can be made.
 This is a perfect moment to hand over control to something else so that it can start to make progress when the other can't. <!-- needs work -->
-This allows use to allways be makeing progress, thats the name of the game.
+This allows our program to always be making progress, that's the name of the game.
 <!-- remove?: This is why we will be talking about asynchronous programming as it relates to IO. -->

 This article will be talking a lot about the implementation of futures in rust. <!-- add more -->
 I chose to talk about rust specifically because rust is a systems-level language; meaning that all of the magic with futures is "visible" for us to play with. <!-- find a better word -->
-Also, knowing how asynchronous code works, in general, will help with understanding how to use it in all languages. <!-- i dont really like this line -->
+Also, knowing how asynchronous code works, in general, will help with understanding how to use it in all languages. <!-- I don't really like this line -->

 <!-- Why is it important to talk about how it works and not just dive into how to use it? -->
 This article does not come close to covering the extent to how futures in rust work.